MicrosoftDocs/learn/learn-pr/student-evangelism/train-test-predictive-ai-model-nasa/includes/8-summary.md

+In this lesson, you built an AI model to detect different types of space rocks.

+- You learned that neural networks are computer systems that are modeled on the human brain and nervous system.
+You used code to build a neural network for your AI model.

+- You provided training data to teach the neural network in your model how to accurately predict types of space rocks in photos.

+- You discovered that the accuracy of an AI model is how often the model is correct in its predictions.
+The accuracy of the model can be increased by adding more images and epochs during the training.

+- You reviewed the steps to extract features from images to use for AI predictions.
+You used code to find the accuracy of your AI model.

-In this module, you built an AI model that detects different types of space rocks.
-You assessed the accuracy of the model and put it to the test trying to predict what types of rocks were shown in random photos.
+- You tested your model to predict what types of rocks were shown in random photos.

 ## Next steps